Differential pair routing

 In single-ended signaling, the transmitter generates a single voltage that the receiver compares with a fixed reference voltage, both relative to a common ground connection shared by both ends.
 In many instances single-ended designs are not feasible.
 Another difficulty is the electromagnetic interference that can be generated by a single-ended signaling system that attempts to operate at high speed.

-Provided that the source and receiver impedances in the differential signaling circuit are equal, external electromagnetic interference tends to affect both conductors identically.
-Since the receiving circuit only detects the difference between the wires, the technique resists electromagnetic noise compared to one conductor with an un-paired reference (ground).
+Provided that the source and receiver impedance in the differential signaling circuit are equal, external electromagnetic interference tends to affect both conductors identically.
+Since the receiving circuit only detects the difference between the wires, the technique resists electromagnetic noise compared to one conductor with an unpaired reference (ground).
 The technique works for both analog signaling, as in balanced audio—and digital signaling, as in RS-422, RS-485, Ethernet over twisted pair, PCI Express, DisplayPort, HDMI, and USB.

 A differential signaling system is where a signal is transmitted down a pair of tightly coupled tracks with one of these carrying the signal and the other carrying an equal but opposite image of the signal.
 Differential signaling was developed to resolve situations where the logic reference ground of the signal source could not be well connected to the logic reference ground of the load.
 Differential signaling is inherently immune to common mode electrical noise, the most common interference artifact present in an electronic product.
 Differential signaling also minimizes electromagnetic interference (EMI) generated from the signal on the PCB.